mbheinen/bpa-ipf-tsp/docs/basic/pcl.rst

  [ OUTPUT = <filename> ]
  FILE = <filename>
  WHERE (repeat filter from BUS_LIST)
-The output is placed in out_buffer.The report dialog is shown below.
+The output is placed in out_buffer.